AGTTeam/OokamiData/README.md

 The text is automatically wordwrapped, but a `|` can be used to force a line break.
 New textboxes can be added by appending `>>` followed by the new text.
 To blank out a line, use a single `!`.
 If just left empty, the line will be left untranslated.
+The COMMON section at the beginning contains some system lines that are repeated a lot of times in different files, including character names.
 ## dat_input.txt
 Miscellaneous text used for item descriptions, rumors, etc.
 The text for the "goods.dat" file is automatically wordwrapped.